mistu01/mffmv11/README.md

     Thin.ttf
     ThinItalic.ttf
     ```
-- And then copy those font files to `Files` folder of the template.
+- And then copy those font files to `Files` folder of the template to make a module.
 - If you have only one font file or want to use only one weight/style then rename the file to `MFFM.ttf` and copy it to `Files` folder of the template.

-## Optional Usages:
+# Optional Usage
-You can use these options if you like.
-For example you want to use you favourite Emoji Font with this module, or want to use Bengali Font, then you can follow this tutorial stated bellow.

-Remember you can copy the files directly to the template's `Files` foler to make a permanent module, even though the tutorial says to put them in your local storage's `MFFM` folder.
+- Even though the following tutorial follows the `installer` mode, you can shove the `renamed files` directly to the Template's `Files` folder to use it as a permanent module.

 ## Bengali Fonts
  - You are gonna need 3 styles/weights of your Bengali font, Bold/Medium/Regular.
 If you have only one weight (ie. Regular), copy it and make total 3 copies.
  - Rename the 3 weight (Bold/Medium/Regular) Bengali font like this:
 ```